CraigStuntz/CraigStuntz.github.io/posts/2024-01-31-building-a-synthesizer-8.markdown

 ### The Mistake I Made

+Another problem I had during the breadboarding of this circuit was at one point I mistakenly connected my oscilloscope's ground clip to the -12V rail instead of ground.
+This made the output very distorted and caused the power supply to the synthesizer to start getting hot.
+It took me a while to find the issue because the way you route power to breadboards with two power rails when you need three is a little consuing.
 The video about why this is a bad idea is literally called [How NOT To Blow Up Your Oscilloscope!](https://www.youtube.com/watch?v=xaELqAo4kkQ)

 ## Modifications: Can We Fix the Limitation on the Attack?